 Then I called back to Houston.

 “Houston, this is Eagle.
 This is the LM Pilot speaking.
 I would like to request a few moments of silence.
-I would like to invite each person listening in, wherever and whomever he may be, to contemplate for a moment the events of the past few hours and to invite each person listening, wherever and whomever he may be, to contemplate for a moment the events of the past few hours and to give thanks in his own individual way.”
+I would like to invite each person listening in, wherever and whomever he may be, to contemplate for a moment the events of the past few hours and to give thanks in his own individual way.”

 On World Communion Sunday, October 4, 1970, many Christians throughout the world will unite in spirit as they—each in his own church, according to his own tradition—participate in celebrating the Lord’s Supper.